johnsonjh/dps8m-proxy/README.md

 1. Some features of the legacy software are still missing in this implementation and may be added in future updates.
-These features include text *CAPTCHA*s, throttling, load-balancing, fail-over, flow control, SSH targets, and TELNET listeners.
+These features include text *CAPTCHA*s, throttling, load‑balancing, fail‑over, flow control, SSH targets, and TELNET listeners.

 2. When users access an SSH listener, the connecting client may supply a password or present public keys for authentication.
 These authentication attempts are currently logged, but are not otherwise used by the proxy.
-A future update may allow for passwords and public keys to be used for pre-authentication or to influence target routing.
+A future update may allow for passwords and public keys to be used for pre‑authentication or to influence target routing.

 ## Compressed logs